airbnb/javascript/README.md

 # REI JavaScript Style Guide() {

-*A mostly reasonable approach to JavaScript, lightly modified from Airbnb's excellent version*
+*A mostly reasonable approach to JavaScript, lightly modified from [Airbnb's excellent style guide][airbnb-js-styleguide]*

+[airbnb-js-styleguide]: //github.com/airbnb/javascript

 ## <a name='TOC'>Table of Contents</a>